stuartthompson/delim/README.md

 # Delim

-This crate helps with parsing delimited from strings.
+This crate helps with parsing delimiter-formatted strings.

 ## Usage Examples